The network has 1,700 servers distributed across an impressive 160 locations in 63 countries.

 - Want to try Surfshark?
 Check out the website here

-Surfshark's monthly plan is more expensive than some, at $11.95, and paying for a year up-front still only cuts the cost to $5.99 (CyberGhost, NordVPN, VyprVPN and others are less half that.)
-But the two-year plan looks like a real bargain at $1.99, one of the lowest prices we've seen for a full-featured VPN.
+As you'd discover from our dedicated Surfshark price and deals guide, the service's monthly plan is more expensive than some, at $12.95, and paying for a six months up-front still only cuts the cost to $6.49.
+But the 12 months +12 months free plan looks like a real bargain at $2.49, one of the lowest prices we've seen for a full-featured VPN.

-Surfshark's recently expanded payment methods are another highlight, with support for credit cards, PayPal, cryptocurrencies, Amazon Pay, Google Pay and Ali Pay.
+Surfshark even delivers more than you'd expect with its range of payment methods, with support for credit cards, PayPal, cryptocurrencies, Amazon Pay, Google Pay and Ali Pay.